p0-security/terraform-provider-p0/docs/resources/routing_rules.md

 - `filters` (Attributes Map) May only be used if 'type' is 'integration'.
 Available filters depend on the value of 'service'.
 See [the Resource docs](https://docs.p0.dev/just-in-time-access/request-routing#resource) for a list of available filters. (see [below for nested schema](#nestedatt--rule--resource--filters))
 - `service` (String) May only be used if 'type' is 'integration'.
 See [the Resource docs](https://docs.p0.dev/just-in-time-access/request-routing#resource) for a list of available services.

 <a id="nestedatt--rule--resource--filters"></a>
 ### Nested Schema for `rule.resource.filters`

 Required:

 - `effect` (String) The filter effect.
-May be one of 'keep', 'remove', or 'removeAll'.
+May be one of:
+		- 'keep': Access rule only applies to items matching this filter
+		- 'remove': Access rule only applies to items _not_ matching this filter
+		- 'removeAll': Access rule does not apply to any item with this filter key

 Optional:

 - `key` (String) The value being filtered.
+Required if the filter effect is 'keep' or 'remove'.
-See [docs](https://docs.p0.dev/just-in-time-access/request-routing#resource) for available values
+See [docs](https://docs.p0.dev/just-in-time-access/request-routing#resource) for available values.
 - `pattern` (String) Filter patterns.
 Patterns are unanchored.